Category

 What Is Your Duty of Care in Travel Management?

 You can satisfy your business travel duty of care by fulfilling a few primary responsibilities and preparing for certain eventualities.
+All of these tips can be integrated into your existing risk management strategy and duty of care program to seamlessly improve the safety and security of your overall business travel program.

 Conduct a risk assessment

 Before you can do anything to keep your distributed employees safe, you need to perform a threat assessment that narrows in on employee travel.
-This process will help you identify potential risks, both likely and unlikely, and predict their effects on your travelers.
+This process will help you identify potential threats, both likely and unlikely, and predict their effects on your travelers.
 As part of your business threat assessment, quantify every threat in terms of its impact and likelihood.
 This analysis will inform your travel risk management plan.

 Marathon petroleum